-Many different underlying conditions can trigger the irritation that leads to dandruff.
-Conditions like seborrheic dermatitis or eczema can be the root culprits of flaking, as can many other conditions.
-Other factors thought to play a role in making people susceptible to dandruff include pollution exposure, humidity levels, stress, genetics, and diet.
-Read on below to find out what causes beard dandruff and how you can get rid of it.
+Many different underlying conditions can trigger the irritation that leads to dandruff and flaky skin.
+Conditions like seborrheic dermatitis or eczema can be the root culprits of flaking and dryness, as can many other conditions.
+Other factors thought to play a role in making people susceptible to dandruff include pollution exposure, humidity levels, cold weather, fungal infections, sebum buildup, stress, genetics, and diet.
+Read on below to find out what the causes of beard dandruff are and how you can get rid of it.

 What Causes Beard Dandruff?